Preetamk97/CPP-Notes/23_Nesting-of-Member-Functions-In-C++.md

 // Classes = Structures + more.

-// Classes can have methods and propertise.
+// Classes can have methods and propertise (attributes).

 // Classes can make few members as private and few as public.